novajslabs/nova.js/README.md

 # Nova.js

-AsyncCalculation collection of dependency-free React hooks.
+A collection of dependency-free React hooks.

 ## Getting started